 In 2002, the Company issued 3,000 shares of Series B Senior Cumulative Convertible Participating Preferred Stock (the "Series B").
 The Series B is convertible to common stock at a conversion price of \$1.00 subject to anti-dilution provisions.
 The Series B stock is convertible at any time and automatically converts at the time of a Qualified Public Offering (as defined).
 If a Qualified Public Offering does not occur before September 30, 2007, the Series B stockholders may mandate the Series B be redeemed or the Company be sold.
-Holders of Series B were provided a preference in liquidation over holders of Series A and holders of common stock equal to the greater of 200% of the accreted value of the shares or the value of the common stock into which the Series B is convertible at the date of the liquidation.
-In 2003, the terms of the preference liquidation of the Series B were amended such that the holders of Series B are provided a preference in liquidation over holders of Series A and holders of common stock equal to the accreted value of the shares or the value of the common stock into which the Series B is convertible at the date of the liquidation.
+Holders of Series B were provided a preference in liquidation over holders of Series B is convertible at the date of the liquidation.
+In 2003, the terms of the preference liquidation of the Series B were amended such that the holders of Series B are provided a preference in liquidation over holders of Series A and holders of series B are provided a preference in liquidation over holders of Series A and holders of series B were amended such that the holders of series B are provided a preference in liquidation over holders of Series A and holders of series B were amended such that the holders of series B are provided a preference in liquidation over holders of Series A and holders of common stock equal to the accreted value of the shares or the value of the common stock into which the Series B are